Via Mount Augustus Road, Gascoyne , Lyons River, 6705

-The rock itself is about eight kilometres long and covers an area of 4,795 hectares within Mount Augustus National Park.
+The rock of Mount Augustus itself is about eight kilometres long and covers an area of 4,795 hectares within Mount Augustus National Park.
 The granite rock that lies beneath Mount Augustus is 1,650 million years old.
 This makes it twice the size of Uluru (Ayers Rock) and considerably older.
 It is also the biggest 'rock' in the world.
 During dawn and dusk, its colours are awe inspiring, changing from deep indigo to bright pink, orange or red and occasionally green.
 These contrasts make for some amazing photo opportunities.

 Aboriginal etchings can be found on short walks around the rock at Flintstone Rock, Mundee and Ooramboo.
-For the more energetic there are a number of longer walk trails available including a return hike to the rock's summit.
+For the more fit and energetic there are a number of longer walk trails available including a return hike to the rock's summit.

 The roads are reasonable but may be washed out after rain, so check in advance about road conditions.
 Carry ample fuel, water and supplies to cope with all possible occurrences.

+Price per vehicle with up to 12 legally seated occupants.
 Fees apply for vehicle entry to national parks.

 Accessible all year, with peak season from April to October.